-Tennessee's Maternity Leave Law provides that all employers, both public and private, with 100 or more full-time employees at one jobsite must allow up to 4 months' maternity leave for pregnancy, childbirth, adoptions, and nursing.
+Tennessee's Family Leave Act provides that all employers, both public and private, with 100 or more full-time employees at one jobsite must allow up to 4 months' maternity leave for pregnancy, childbirth, adoptions, and nursing.